 - Total business period in UAE (Usually 3 years)

 As an individual may expect, mortgages and home loans are relatively common in Dubai and several clear rules have been elaborated by the central bank of UAE.
-For expats, loans for homes in Dubai have been provided on specific conditions.
+For expats, home loans in Dubai have been provided on specific conditions.

-The initial step in this important process is finding out the amount of money you are required for upfront payment.
-Apart from that, you are required to have an idea of the duration of mortgage.
-As a result, you should decide if you do require a fixed or variable interest.
-These essential considerations are needed for any expat that looks to find mortgages in Dubai.
+The initial step in this important process is finding out the amount of money you are required for to pay upfront.
+Apart from that, you are required to have an idea of the duration of mortgage as well as whether you require a fixed or variable interest.
+These essential elements need to be considered by any expat who is looking to find mortgages in Dubai.

-From a financial perspective, there are few payments that are required by expats to be paid for obtaining loan for residential purposes in UAE.
-The central bank of UAE has placed these important rules.
+From a financial perspective, there are few payments that expats have to pay for obtaining loan for residential purposes in UAE.

-For individuals that are looking to purchase a home within the UAE, it is essential to get prior mortgage approval.
-This will help to provide you a vivid confirmation regarding their total budget.
-It is pivotal because you would be able to close down your search within your total budget.
+For individuals who are looking to purchase a home within the UAE, it is essential to get prior mortgage approval.
+This will help to provide you an accurate confirmation regarding your total budget, which is pivotal since it will allow you to search for a property that you can afford.

 Apart from that, whenever you have to sign an agreement for sale of the property, you may need to provide a signed cheque.
 This should be nearly 10% of the property’s purchase price.
 However, if you have not obtained financial approval, you may well lose the bank’s deposit money.

 You have to make sure your agreement does have a clause for property valuation.
 Before your financial institution offers you any loan, they would be conducting a valuation of your property.
 In some cases, the valuation may result in a figure than the actual purchase price of the property.

-Individuals can obtain debt financing from a financial institution or real-estate organization for purchasing a property and make a payment through a convenient schedule of payment.
-A processing fee may also be required to pay.
+Individuals can obtain debt financing from a financial institution or real estate organization to purchase a property and make a payment through a convenient schedule of payment.
+A processing fee may also be charged.

 There are different types of mortgage loan provided in the UAE with regards to various types of interest calculation.

-The most important component in this regard is that a very minor percentage of the value of property, which is required to be paid upfront.
+The most important component in this regard is the down payment, which is a small percentage of the value of property, which is required to be paid upfront.
 The rest of the price of the property can be paid by means of easy monthly installments (EMI).

 We will now evaluate and analyze the various types of mortgages available within the UAE:

-For the fixed-rate mortgages, the rate of interest is fixed for a specific time period.
-This could range from 1-5 years.
-After completion of this period, the particular product will have fixed rates that are set aside by the financial institution providing the loan.
+For fixed-rate mortgages, the rate of interest is fixed for a specific time period.
+This could range from 1 to 5 years.

 One of the conventionally used and well-known mortgage types in the UAE and across the world is variable-rate mortgages.
 The variable rates keep changing as per the Emirates Interbank Offered Rate (EIBOR).
 One of the biggest benefits of this type of mortgage is that one can pay a lower amount primarily depending on the rate of EIBOR.